 In addition to two long cases, several brief cases and articles will be discussed in class.
 The frequency as well as quality of your questions/comments during discussion will be reflected in the participation & discussion grade.

-If you take the class online, please submit a separate discussion note about the brief cases and articles by the next class of the discussion day.
+If you take the class online, please submit a separate discussion note about the brief cases and articles within 3 days.
 Please submit your discussion note to the TA via email.
-A separate online session may be arranged for further discussion.

 Case Analyses